A reference can be

 Reference Uniqueness

-When there is only once reference to a memory, that reference is the unique reference.
+When there is only one reference to a memory location, that reference is the unique reference.
 It implies it is safe to modify the memory.
-Also, it implies it is safe to deallocate it.
+It also implies it is safe to deallocate it.

 For example, Rust ensures every reference is unique before deallocating it.